cis5710/cis5710-homework/hw1-systemverilog/README.md

 ### Generating a bitstream

-Inside the Docker container, run the command `make synth pnr`.
+Inside the Docker container, run the command `make demo`.
 This will generate a *bitstream* file by running *synthesis* and then *place-and-route*, mapping your design onto the FPGA's hardware.

 When this completes, you will have your bitstream file in `fpga_build/rca4_demo.bit`.